isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Reason

  ???
-Herb: I've become a non-fan of implementation inheritance -- seems most often an antipattern.
+Herb: I've become a non-fan of implementation inheritance -- seems most often an anti-pattern.
 Are there reasonable examples of it?

 ##### Example